Limits

 Where c is a positive real number.

-In our next chapter, you are going to learn differentiation – the heart of calculus.
+In our next chapter, you will learn differentiation – the heart of calculus.
 The concept of the limits of functions is the building block to understanding differentiation.
-Hence, we advise you to keep reading this reviewer to absorb the concepts and prepare for the next chapter.
+Hence, we advise you to keep reading this review to absorb the concepts and prepare for the next chapter.

 Next topic: Basic Differentiation